pdcook/DeckCustomization/README.md

 ## General Rarity Adjustment
 ----------------------------

-The Common, Uncommon, and Rare rarities can be adjusted from their default values of 66.67%, 26.67% and 6.67%.
+The rarities can be adjusted from their default values to whatever you want!
+The default rarities of Common, Uncommon, and Rare are 66.67%, 26.67% and 6.67% respectively.

 To disable a rarity altogether, simply set its rarity to 0%.